Home » Blog » Asia » Indonesia Travel Guide » How Many Days in Bali: How to Plan Your 1-2 Week Bali Itinerary

 • 2 days in Canggu or Seminyak (alternatively, 2 days in Ubud if you'd like to see the rice terraces)

-If you're coming to Bali for 3, 4 or 5 days, I suggest mapping out your itinerary ahead of time and book all hotels and activities before you arrive.
+If you're coming to Bali for 3, 4 or 5 days, I suggest mapping out your itinerary ahead of time and booking all hotels and activities before you arrive.
 This way, you'll be able to spend your precious time exploring instead of researching things to do.
 You might also miss out on activities as they book up in high season.

 This Bali travel guide is for first-timers, and as a bare minimum on your first time in Bali, you should stay 7 days!